 Specialty/Practice Description

-I began my training in psychoanalytic psychotherapy at the Center for Object Relations Northwest Family Development Center in 2006, where I completed certificate training in Parent-Infant and Adult Psychoanalytic Psychotherapy in 2008 and 2011 respectively.
+In 2006 I began training in psychoanalytic psychotherapy at the Center for Object Relations, where I completed their Parent-Infant and Adult Psychoanalytic Psychotherapy programs, and started seeing patients in my private practice in 2009.
+Now I am a senior candidate at Northwestern psychoanalytic Society and Institute.

 Our Mission